-During 2020 Atom, as an originator, transferred residential mortgage loans with a book value of £488m to a newly established unconsolidated structured entity, Elvet Mortgages 2019-1 plc (Elvet 19).
+During December 2019 Atom, as an originator, transferred residential mortgage loans with a book value of £488m to a newly established unconsolidated structured entity, Elvet Mortgages 2019-1 plc (Elvet 19).
 The transaction resulted in full derecognition of the loans from Atom Bank's statement of financial position because all of the residual income associated with the mortgages has been transferred to the note holders.
-As significant risk transfer was achieved, the capital required on the underlying mortgage exposures was derecognised with the exception of the mandatory retained 5% (2020: £23m) share of mortgages.
-A loss on disposal of £9m was recorded in the statement of comprehensive income.

-At year end Atom also held £200m of the A notes issued by Elvet 19.
+As significant risk transfer was achieved, the capital required on the underlying mortgage exposures was derecognised with the exception of the mandatory retained 5% (2021: £22m) share of mortgages.
+At year end Atom also held £180m of the A notes issued by Elvet 19.
 As an STS compliant note these are risk weighted at 10%.

-Elvet 19 utilises the services of two ECAIs, Fitch and Standard & Poor's, to rate the securitisation transactions in issue.
+Elvet 19 utilises the services of two External Credit Assessment Institutions (ECAIs), Fitch and Standard & Poor's, to rate the securitisation transactions in issue.
 The ratings assigned assess the ability of the structure to allow for the timely payment of interest and the ultimate payment of principal of each of the rated notes.